syntaCorp/syntaCorp/README.md

 - Security Analyst (SOC)
 - Security+

+- Also a big fan of CTFs!
+Always happy to team up for challenges and hands-on learning. 👊💪

 <!---
 syntaCorp/syntaCorp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.